SkyTech Omega 8700K-1080Ti Gaming PC Review

 Loaded with Intel’s flagship Coffee Lake i7-8700K CPU and GeForce GTX 1080 Ti graphics card, the SkyTech Omega 8700K-1080TI is a compelling fusion of gaming and processing prowess at a reasonable price.

-PROS: Laptop-leading performance.
-Latest GTX 1080 ti graphics capable of 60fps 4K gaming.
-Useful port options.
+- Latest GTX 1080 ti graphics capable of 60 fps 4K gaming

 It’s tough for a cast-on-stone PC gamer to admit out loud, but the days of building your own PC to save money might be over.
 Nowadays, it’s really hard to beat boutique built gaming rigs in value by assembling your home-brewed PC.
 Most of them combine premium components, but can be had for reasonable amounts of money.